SaschaWillems/ModernVkTriangle/README.md

 * [glm](https://github.com/g-truc/glm) - A mathematics library with support for often-used things like matrices and vectors.
 * [dds-ktx](https://github.com/septag/dds-ktx) - Portable single header library for loading images from KTX files.
 This will be used for loading textures.
 The official alternative would be [KTX-Software](https://github.com/KhronosGroup/KTX-Software), but it's a large dependency.

 > **Note:** None of these are required to work with Vulkan.
-Some of these are widely used though and make working with Vulkan easier.
+Some of them are widely used though and make working with Vulkan easier.

 ## Programming language